modernice/goes/README.md

 http://github.com/modernice/goes/issues) or [start a discussion]( http://github.com/modernice/goes/discussions).
 Feedback is always welcome.

-> The [generics](https://github.com/modernice/goes/tree/generics) branch will be
-merged into main with Go 1.18, so the API will also change a bit to make use of generics.

 `goes` is a collection of interfaces, tools and backend implementations that allow you to write event-sourced applications in Go.